census_api_key("YOUR API KEY GOES HERE")

-This chapter shows an example of how to find data fro the American Community Survey using Census Reporter and the to get that data using the tidycensus package.
+This chapter shows an example of how to find data from the American Community Survey using Census Reporter and then to get that data using the tidycensus R package.

 This is NOT a full explanation of tidycensus.
 See Kyle Walker’s site for that.